Projective normality of model varieties and related results: Projective normality of model wonderful varieties

 For all the other triples of Lemma~\ref{lemma: triple fondamentali piatte E} we have to use Lemma~\ref{lemma: supporto moltiplicazione}.
 Since the dimension of the involved representations is quite high, we have used the computer and, more precisely, GAP \cite{gap}, a software for computations which contains built-in functions to construct and deal with representations of simple Lie algebras (see also \cite{dG}).

 Although the dimension of some of the involved representations is very high, we have succeded to make the computation accessible with a currently available home computer.
 A quite convenient tool is the quadratic Casimir operator $c$, which acts as the scalar $(\lambda+2\rho,\lambda)$ on every irreducible representation $V(\lambda)$.
-Let $(D,E,F)$ be a low fundamental triple, once the irreducible representations $V_D^*$ and $V_E^*$ are constructed, and the vectors $h_D$ and $h_E$ are explicitly found, it is tipically enough to project $h_D\otimes h_E$ onto the eigenspace of $c$ relative to $(\omega_F^*+2\rho,\omega_F^*)$, and there is no need to construct the whole tensor product $V_D^*\otimes V_E^*$.
+Let $(D,E,F)$ be a low fundamental triple, once the irreducible representations $V_D^*$ and $V_E^*$ are constructed, and the vectors $h_D$ and $h_E$ are explicitly found, there is no need to construct the whole tensor product $V_D^*\otimes V_E^*$ in order to project $h_D\otimes h_E$ onto the eigenspace of $c$ relative to $(\omega_F^*+2\rho,\omega_F^*)$.
+Moreover, in all our cases there exists only one isotypical component in $V_D^*\otimes V_E^*$ of eigenvalue $(\omega_F^*+2\rho,\omega_F^*)$ with respect to $c$.

-Sometimes for $\sfE_8$ the dimension is so high that it is even quite costly to construct the irreducible representation $V_D^*$ itself ($V_{D_5}$ has dimension 146,325,270).
+Sometimes for $\mathsf{E}_8$ the dimension is so high that it is even quite costly to construct the irreducible representation $V_D^*$ itself ($V_{D_5}$ has dimension 146,325,270).
 Here we use a further escamotage.
-The set $\grD_0 = \{D_1,D_4,D_6,D_8\}$ is distinguished and the quotient $M' = M/\grD_0$ is the parabolic induction of a symmetric wonderful $\SL(8)$-variety with spherical roots $\{\alpha_1+2\alpha_3+\alpha_4,\alpha_4+2\alpha_5+\alpha_6,\alpha_6+2\alpha_7+\alpha_8\}$.
+The set $\Delta_0 = \{D_1,D_4,D_6,D_8\}$ is distinguished and the quotient $M' = M/\Delta_0$ is the parabolic induction of a symmetric wonderful $\SL(8)$-variety with spherical roots $\{\alpha_1+2\alpha_3+\alpha_4,\alpha_4+2\alpha_5+\alpha_6,\alpha_6+2\alpha_7+\alpha_8\}$.
 This means that, if $D$ equals $D_3$, $D_5$ or $D_7$, then $h_D$ can be choosen to be the $\Sp(8)$-invariant vector in the simple $\SL(8)$-submodule $W_D\subset V_D$ of highest weight $\omega_D$.
-Furthermore, $V_{D_1}$ and $V_{D_8}$ are still accessible (the former has dimension 3875 and the latter is the adjoint representation), $V_{D_7}\subset\Lambda^2V_{D_8}$, $V_{D_5}\subset\Lambda^4V_{D_8}$, $V_{D_3}\subset\Lambda^2V_{D_1}$, and respectively $W_{D_7}\subset\Lambda^2W_{D_8}$, $W_{D_5}\subset\Lambda^4W_{D_8}$, $W_{D_3}\subset\Lambda^2W_{D_1}$.
+Furthermore, $V_{D_1}$ and $V_{D_8}$ are still accessible (the former has dimension 3875 and the latter is the adjoint representation), $V_{D_7}\subset\mathsf{\Lambda}^2 V_{D_8}$, $V_{D_5}\subset\mathsf{\Lambda}^4 V_{D_8}$, $V_{D_3}\subset\mathsf{\Lambda}^2V_{D_1}$, and respectively $W_{D_7}\subset\mathsf{\Lambda}^2W_{D_8}$, $W_{D_5}\subset\mathsf{\Lambda}^4W_{D_8}$, $W_{D_3}\subset\mathsf{\Lambda}^2W_{D_1}$.
 Therefore, the vectors $h_D$ can be explicitly determined if $D$ equals $D_1$, $D_3$, $D_5$, $D_7$ or $D_8$, and notice that this is enough to treat all the above triples.

-\subsection{Type $\sfF_4$.}
+\subsection{Type $\mathsf{F}_4$}

-\begin{lemma} The only low fundamental triple $(D,E,F)$ with $\Supp_S(D+E-F) = S$ is $(D_1,D_4,D_3)$. \end{lemma}
+\begin{lemma} The only low fundamental triple $(D,E,F)$ with $\supp_S(D+E-F) = S$ is $(D_1,D_4,D_3)$. \end{lemma}

 The proof is trivial, after Proposition~\ref{prop: coperture F}.

 \begin{proposition} $s^{D_1+D_4-D_3}V_{D_3} \subset V_{D_1} V_{D_4}$. \end{proposition}